Vanilla (Gackt song)

 "Vanilla" is a second single released by Gackt on August 11, 1999.
-It peaked at fourth place on the Oricon weekly chart and charted for ten weeks.
+It peaked at fourth place on the Oricon Singles Chart and charted for ten weeks.
 It is Gackt's second best selling single, with 248,360 copies sold.
 "Vanilla" was re-released on March 20, 2002, when it peaked at number twelve and charted for 6 weeks.
 It was ceritifed gold by RIAJ.